onescales/review-widget/README.md

 2. On any page you want to embed the widget, just below the code shown.
 Also see below settings:

 Settings and comments:
-a. make sure to link the entire url of review-widget.js
+1) make sure to link the entire url of review-widget.js
-b. add your reviews via the reviews: [ section ]. currently we have 2 in example code below: make sure to add:
+2) add your reviews via the reviews: [ section ]. currently we have 2 in example code below: make sure to add:
 - Name (name of reviewer)